Surface Prep: Sanding

 - Sanding Patched Areas or Imperfections

-Sand using medium grit sandpaper to smooth and level patched areas or areas with imperfections in the previous paint film (bubbles, rough spots, or cracks).
-Then wash the walls with a mild soap and water solution to remove sanding dust.
+Sand using medium grit sandpaper to smooth and level patched areas or areas with imperfections in the previous paint film (bubbles, rough spots, peels or cracks).
+After sanding, wash the walls with a mild soap and water solution to remove sanding dust.

 - Sanding to Degloss